NP-hardness of SVP in Euclidean Space: Introduction

 This settles Conjecture \ref{Con1.0}.
-The same shortest vector problem can be studied in $\ell_p$ norm for $1\leq p \leq \infty$, not just the Euclidean norm $\ell_2$.
-In addition, the above SVP is a search problem.
-To prove its hardness, it suffices to prove the hardness of its decision version.
-As in the literature, we will study the more general $\gamma$-approximation decision version in the $\ell_p$-norm, called $\gamma$-GapSVP$_p$, where $1\leq p \leq \infty$ is any fixed real number or $\infty$, and $\gamma\geq 1$ is the approximation factor, usually a constant or a function of $n$.
-Recall that the $\ell_p$-norm in $\RR^n$ is defined by
+The Shortest Vector Problem can be naturally generalized to the $\ell_p$ norm for any $1 \leq p \leq \infty$, rather than being restricted to the Euclidean norm ($p=2$).
+Furthermore, while the aforementioned SVP is formulated as a search problem, to prove its hardness, it suffices to establish the hardness of its decision version.
+Following standard literature, we investigate the more general $\gamma$-approximate decision problem in the $\ell_p$ norm, denoted by $\gamma\text{-}\mathrm{GapSVP}_p$, where $1 \leq p \leq \infty$, and the approximation factor satisfies $\gamma \geq 1$ (which may be a constant or a function of the dimension $n$).
+Recall that the $\ell_p$ norm in $\RR^n$ is defined by

-The case $p=2$ gives the Euclidean norm in $\RR^n$, which is the most important case in applications.
-One reason to consider the $p \not= 2$ case is that the problem tends to become more tractable as $p$ grows.
-In fact, for $p=\infty$, van Emde Boas \cite{vEB81} already proved that SVP is {\bf NP}-hard in $\ell_{\infty}$-norm.
-In addition, one can hope that ideas which are first introduced to handle the large $p$ case can sometimes be improved to handle the smaller $p$ case as well, although not necessarily as small as $p=2$.
+The case $p=2$ corresponds to the Euclidean norm, which is of paramount importance in applications, especially in lattice-based cryptography.
+One motivation for studying the $p \neq 2$ case is that the problem structurally tends to become more tractable as $p$ increases.
+Indeed, for $p=\infty$, van Emde Boas \cite{vEB81} established that SVP is ${\bf NP}$-hard in the $\ell_{\infty}$ norm.
+Additionally, one hopes that techniques developed to resolve the large $p$ regime can eventually be adapted to handle smaller values of $p$.

-We now make the approximation version and its $\ell_p$-norm analogue more precise for $1\leq p \leq \infty$.
-A crucial quantity of a lattice is its minimum distance.
+We now formalize the approximation version and its $\ell_p$-norm analogue for $1 \leq p \leq \infty$.
+A fundamental geometric parameter of any lattice is its minimum distance.

 \begin{Def} The $\ell_p$-norm minimum distance of a lattice $\mathcal{L}$ in $\RR^n$ is